AliceO2Group/QualityControl/doc/DevelopersTips.md

 This is a resource meant for the developers of the QC.
 Whenever we learn something useful we put it here.
 It is not sanitized or organized.
 Just a brain dump.

+### Doxygen generation

+To generate locally the doxygen doc, do `cd sw/BUILD/QualityControl-latest/QualityControl; make doc`.
+It will be available in doc/html, thus to open it quickly do `[xdg-]open doc/html/index.html`.

 ### Monitoring debug

 When we don't see the monitoring data in grafana, here is what to do to pinpoint the source of the problem.